 To justify this, we must anticipate something from the results in the following sections.
+We changed/added the following (see now L500-517):

-We added the following: "Indeed it is impossible to determine at this point with this data set we made use of whether only the SWE derived from the northern- or southern- or the average of loops, is the best choice to evaluate snowfall.
+"We computed the average SWE for the northern- and southern loop (Tab.
+2) as we expect this combination of deformed SYI, remnant SYI, and FYI is more representative for an overall snow accumulation estimate than choosing a snow deposition for one of these ice types.
+Additionally, in section 3 and Fig. 9 we will show, that change of average SWE along a several hundreds of meters long section of the whole transect is over 200% from the average SWE along the whole northern transect, compared before and after a drifting snow event.
+This confirms the need for as long transect sections as possible to find an average snow mass value for an area that can be representative for the MOSAiC ice floe.
+Indeed it is impossible to determine at this point with this data set we made use of whether only the SWE derived from the northern- or southern- or the average of loops, is the best choice to evaluate snowfall.
 A snow height difference dataset based on laser scanners of an area that includes both, northern- and southern transects and an area beyond that, could be used to validate transect snow depth.
 However, we do not make use of such a dataset here.
 We will demonstrate in the coming sections that initial average SWE on the northern loop is about twice the value of the average SWE on the southern loop.

-On one hand, we see that the initial standard deviation of snow (what we consider as "roughness" of the snow surface), on the southern loop is much lower.
-However, the SWE increase until January 2020 is much faster on the southern loop.
-Hence, we see a different accumulation rate depending on whether we measure snow depth on SYI (northern loop) or FYI (southern loop).
+The SWE increase until January 2020 is much faster on the southern loop, hence, we see a different accumulation rate depending on whether we measure snow depth on SYI (northern loop) or FYI (southern loop).
 Indeed, what "most representative" means, also strongly depends on the horizontal extent of snowfall and wind patterns, i.e. the total accumulated snow mass that has fallen over a certain area but is re-deposited due to wind.
 This is a problem we are not able to consider in this study but can potentially be solved by computing snow mass based on the difference of airborne- or terrestrial laser scan derived heights.
-The reason why we decided to use an SWE average of Northern and Southern loop as reference, can be broken down to the fact that it is simply representative in terms of that the MOSAiC ice floe consisted to large parts of these two ice types. ,,
+The reason why we decided to use an SWE average of Northern and Southern loop as reference, is that the MOSAiC ice floe consisted to large parts of these two ice types."